 Imagine the relief in being able to keep at least one thing from my previous life knowing that even though I was doing it for the wrong reasons, at least there is science behind it.

-The book soon became my favorite non-fiction material and I highlighted at least one sentence on every page.
+The book soon became my favourite non-fiction material and I highlighted at least one sentence on every page.
 I loved the studies they did to learn more about our consciousness and the way Sam marries science with Buddhism and Advaita Vedanta.

 He writes as a sceptic to other sceptics.
 It’s not woo-woo, it’s wow-holy-cow-this-is-amazing.

 Another thing I love about it is that it’s pretty much the only book I know of that talks about New Age and gurus.
-All of my favorite sceptics talk about religions but rarely do I hear them mention gurus and non-religious worship.
+All of my favourite sceptics talk about religions but rarely do I hear them mention gurus and non-religious worship.

 It feels so good to finally have a book that talks about my experience with having faith and believing in the supernatural.